-I wrote an article recently for explaining why we should use Vagrant developing your PHP projects but it is just a part of the story.
-If you are a developer that doing development stuff on Windows and had to play with the tools like Ansible or Capistrano, you will met a lot of problems with managing versions of Ruby, Python.
+I wrote an article recently explaining why we should use Vagrant to develop your PHP projects, but that is just part of the story.
+If you’re a developer working on Windows and need to use tools like Ansible or Capistrano, you’ll run into a lot of issues managing Ruby and Python versions.

-I had a chance to learn and use Ansible to provision my Virtual Machine using Vagrant then falling in love with this simple automation tool.
-But as you know, Ansible is not well-supported Windows.
+I had a chance to learn and use Ansible to provision my Virtual Machine using Vagrant and fell in love with this simple automation tool.
+But as you know, Ansible is not well supported on Windows.

-When I start a new project, how can I provision staging server to deploy my updated changes?
-How can I provision multiple production servers when scaling when need?
+When I start a new project, how can I provision a staging server to deploy my updated changes?
+How can I provision multiple production servers when scaling as needed?

 I had an idea to put all projects into a workspace folder and enable this machine to see all projects inside VM.

-Please follow the instructions here and you will be in love with this development stack.
+Please follow the instructions here and you will fall in love with this development stack.

 #open gitbash cd yourworkspace git [email protected]:giappv/vagrant_ansible.git cd vagrant_ansible vagrant plugin install vagrant-hostmanager vagrant up